sameersambhare/sameersambhare/README.md

 ## Support

-For support, email sameersambhare@gmail.com or join our Slack channel.
+For support, email sameersambhare@gmail.com or follow me on Instagram @sameer_30n.